Haider7397/turfcoach/README.md

     ```bash
     cd turfcoach

-3. Then run the project using following commands:
+3. Then run the project using following commands to install all dependencies:

     ```bash
     npm install

+4. Then start the application by following command:

     ```bash
     npm start